carloluisito/ToggleNet/README.md

 ### Dashboard Authentication

-For security, the dashboard includes authentication similar to Hangfire's approach:
+The dashboard includes built-in authentication for security:

 ```csharp
 // Add authentication with predefined users